July 10

 Artist: Shantell Lavigne

-Shantell Lavigne is a local artist that was born and raised in London, ON.
+Shantell Lavigne is a local artist who was born and raised in London, ON.
 After graduating High School, she completed the Arts Program at H.B.
 Beal and then attended Sheridan College for Illustration.
 After moving back to her hometown, she then met her spouse of 20 years and was blessed with five children.
-During those years, she painted portraits and taught herself how to sew costumes, quilts and clothes for her kids.
+During those years, she painted portraits and taught herself how to sew costumes, quilts, and clothes for her kids.
 When the pandemic hit, she started making masks to donate to the local schools, neighbour's, family and friends.
 This then led her to opening a small business called "LAVIGNE'S" and embarking on a new journey for the future.
 In 2020, she moved to Sarnia and began exploring Art Festivals, Markets and other shows in and around the area.
 Her Instagram account allowed many designers and fabric shops to view her work, which then lead to many opportunities for collaborations with fabric designers like Katarina Roccella from Art Gallery Fabrics, bag pattern designers like Suzanna McKeon from Hold It Right There Patterns, Muriel Corbierre from Cocotte and Co Creations and Shop owner Amie Waterhouse from My Fabrics Dresser.
-She loves to use only the finest materials like 100% designers' cotton, eco-friendly cork, vegan leather, Essex linen, cotton canvas and high-quality hardware & zippers to create these unique "one of a kind" pieces.
-This would include bags, wallets, quilts, therapeutic wraps, key fobs, mug rugs, scrunchies and custom gifts for that personal touch!
-Her recent creations can be found on Instagram @shantelllavigne or her Facebook page called LAVIGNE'S.
+Shantell loves to use only the finest materials like 100% designers' cotton, eco-friendly cork, vegan leather, Essex linen, cotton canvas and high-quality hardware & zippers to create these unique "one of a kind" pieces.
+Her products include; bags, wallets, quilts, therapeutic wraps, key fobs, mug rugs, scrunchies, and custom gifts for that personal touch!
+Have a look at her recent creations.

 Phone: 226-224-4756